Sumter County Board of Education considers and denies Dr. Choates’ recommendation - Americus Times-Recorder

 Abbis Bivins accused Choates of not having put together a functional plan.
 Bivins stated that Choates “waited to the last minute.”
 She told Choates “This should have been in place 2 or 3 months ago.
 We should have been in place.”
 Choates reminded the board that while his focus has been on establishing the plan for virtual education because it is the format the BOE voted upon, he has also been presenting options as to how to return to school should they want to consider such an option.
 For the first 3 terms of 9 weeks, Choates has recommended SCS remain virtual in its option.
 This is the first time in the school term he has recommended the SCS families be offered an option.
 As Choates has done in the past, he and his team collected surveys in which he took the families’ desires into account.
 According to Choates, the responses indicate 44% of families want to come back to school, 55% of families indicate a desire to continue with virtual learning.
 Although these surveys have been collected, Bivins questioned why the community at large has not been surveyed.
 “This plan should include the community.
 Shouldn’t just be the school board because everybody involved in COVID 19 came from home to here and from here to home.
 This (surveys) is not the community This just parents, we want community, everybody, not just parents.”
 Choates assured the BOE that his team has been in contact with the Public Department of Health, the Center for Disease Control and the Georgia High School Association.
 When asked by Barnes if his plan followed all the recommendations of those entities, Choates responded in the positive.
 Bivins continued to press the superintendent and eventually asked him if the vote should be tabled as the BOE had received new information within the last 24 hours.
 Chairman Rick Barnes clarified for Bivins that a vote had to be made during the session so students and parents would be prepared to go forward.

 Carolyn Hamilton made serval points to include busing of the children as the weak link in returning to school.
 Previously in the meeting Choates had indicated “there is no possible way to social distance 6 feet on bus.
 It is not practical.
 The State is understanding about that.
-I’ve not seen any schools except maybe private of charter schools that social distance on school buses.
+I’ve not seen any schools except maybe private or charter schools that social distance on school buses.
 Ideally, love to do that but man-power and bus-power—we don’t have it.”
 Hamilton made the point that putting more responsibility on the bus drivers was not appropriate.
 Barnes followed up on what the plan would be should a student present with a fever at the bus stop.
 Choates indicated he has spoken with Sheriff Eric Bryant and a plan will be formalized; however, no child will be left unattended should this be the case.

 As a result of having questions left standing from the work session this past Monday, Choates provided an update.
 Some of the topics included water fountain protocol, attendance, substitute teachers and streamlining the handbooks across the SCS network.
 In determining his recommendation that families should be given a choice to return to school or continue in a virtual only format, Choates reports “all the decisions are complicated and well scrutinized.
 I don’t have regrets going virtual all 3 of the 9 weeks and I’ve been under scrutiny.
 But at some point, we have to make the decision to step out there.
 Are we going to run into COVID situations?
 Absolutely.
 Are we going to do a lot of contact tracing?
 Absolutely.
 But it is time to get back out there.
 It’s time to get these kids, as many of them as want to, back to school.”
 Choates then reviewed the list of safety precautions which will be utilized.
 “We are going to be as proactive as we can to prevent the spread of COVID.”